T3 and T4 play a critical role in maintaining thyroid function.

 And this conversion process is critical to understanding how your thyroid works.

-Thyroid conversion is the method that your body uses to tightly regulate thyroid function in your body.
+Thyroid conversion is the method that your body uses to tightly regulate thyroid function in the body.

 It is used to help create the EXACT amount of thyroid hormone needed at any given time and for all tissues.